-White Star built a very successful business model marketing to emigrants traveling in third class providing inexpensive, safe and clean accommodations along with good service giving it the best reputation of all the shipping lines among emigrants.
+White Star built a very successful business model marketing to emigrants traveling in third class, providing inexpensive, safe and clean accommodations along with good service, giving it the best reputation of all the shipping lines among emigrants.
 Advertising heavily all over Europe and organizing feeder routes from ports in Germany, Holland and the Scandinavian countries to funnel emigrants to Liverpool, White Line operated five main immigration routes to the U.S; three ending in New York City, one in Montreal and the fifth in Boston, this last being the route our grandfather took.

 The White Star Line still exists, merging in 1934 with Cunard Line with the combined company now part of Carnival Corporation.
 You can read more about the White Star Line and the voyages of the Republic at Norway-Heritage.com here and here.

 Louis and his family were from somewhere in the Minsk district of what was then Russia but is now Belarus.
-In 1905 Russia had the largest Jewish population in the world, more than 5 million people, most descended from Jews expelled from Western Europe who began to move east at the invitation of King Casimir of Poland in the 14th century settling in lands that were part of Poland or the Polish-Lithuanian Commonwealth until the 17th and 18th centuries when the Polish Kingdom first began to shrink before finally being disassembled by Russia, Austria and Prussia in 1793.
+In 1905 Russia had the largest Jewish population in the world, more than 5 million people, most descended from Jews expelled from Western Europe and who moved east at the invitation of King Casimir of Poland in the 14th century settling in lands that were part of Poland or the Polish-Lithuanian Commonwealth until the 17th and 18th centuries when the Polish Kingdom first began to shrink before finally being disassembled by Russia, Austria and Prussia in 1793.

-Once the Jews came under the rule of the Russian Empire they were restricted to living in certain designated portions of the country known as the Pale of Settlement.
+Once Jews came under the rule of the Russian Empire they were restricted to living in certain designated portions of the country known as the Pale of Settlement.

 (The Pale, from Wikipedia; the colors and numbers indicate the % of Jewish population)

 In the course of this research I accessed some Belarus and Jewish Genealogy databases but was unable to find any record of Louis or his immediate family.
 What I did find discloses the fate of most of the Jews who never left Belarus.
-The only records I found of Stolers (there are also many Stolars, Stolairs and Stolinskys and there was even a town called Stolovichi) were of nine Stolers murdered by the Germans and their collaborators in the town of Novogrudok, about 70 miles from Minsk, on August 7, 1942 (their names and ages were Benjamin (10), Chaim (30), Gita (25), Hirsh (28), Meier (17), Moisiei (6), Moisiei (54), Musia (34) and Shosel (12)) and of two Stolers known to have fought with the Partisans against the Nazis; whether they survived is unknown.
+The only records of Stolers (there are also many Stolars, Stolairs and Stolinskys, and there was even a town called Stolovichi) were of nine Stolers murdered by the Germans and their collaborators in the town of Novogrudok, about 70 miles from Minsk, on August 7, 1942 (their names and ages were Benjamin (10), Chaim (30), Gita (25), Hirsh (28), Meier (17), Moisiei (6), Moisiei (54), Musia (34) and Shosel (12)), and of two Stolers known to have fought with the Partisans against the Nazis; whether they survived is unknown.
 Of the estimated 800,000 Jews of Belarus in 1939, 90% were killed by the Germans.
-Most of the survivors served in the Red Army, fled from the German advance in the summer of 1941 or were among the small number of Jewish partisans who survived (the best known of whom are the Bielski Brothers who later emigrated to America; their story is told in the 2008 film Defiance, starring Daniel Craig).
+Most of the survivors served in the Red Army, fled from the German advance in the summer of 1941, or were among the small number of Jewish partisans who survived (the best known of whom are the Bielski Brothers who later emigrated to America; their story is told in the 2008 film Defiance, starring Daniel Craig).
 Many of remaining Jews of Belarus emigrated after the collapse of the Soviet Union and today there are only about 12-15,000 left in the country.

 We are forever grateful to Louis for deciding to come to America when he did.
 Thanks grandpa!